donnalay/01-hw-semantic-html/README.md

 ## Questions

 - When to use a section vs. a div?
-  - A: A section defines a self-contained block of content and should include a header, whereas a div has no semantic meaning and is more commonly used for layout and visual organization.
+  - A section defines a self-contained block of content and should include a header, whereas a div has no semantic meaning and is more commonly used for layout and visual organization.
 - Should <figcaption> text be wrapped in a <p> tag?
   - No, it should not be wrapped in a p tag.